-- Personnel increases due to pay scale adjustments, standard step adjustments, and healthcare rate increases for FY 2023, and the addition of 6.00 FTEs.
+- Personnel increases due to the Citywide 1.5% pay scale increase, pay grade adjustments of Civil Engineers, regular salary and benefit increases, and the addition of 4.00 FTEs.
 Leadership & Management gains 1.00 FTE to serve as a Grants Coordinator to manage the federalization process and facilitate grant management.
-Transportation Planning gains 1.00 FTE to support Complete Streets-Vision Zero projects.
-Development & ROW Permitting gains 1.00 FTE to provide subject matter expertise on real estate transactions for small and large scale projects across the City.
-This position and associated non-personnel costs are budgeted in the CIP and included in the General Fund Cash Capital transfer budgeted in Non-Departmental.
 The Stormwater Utility Fund gains 1.00 FTE-a Stormwater Development Plan Reviewer to ensure compliance with state and federal regulations.
 The Residential Refuse Fund gains 2.00 FTEs which are restored Heavy Equipment Operators to support yard waste collection. - Non-Personnel increases due to a \$2.0 million increase in the annual transfer of dedicated special tax district real estate tax revenue to the Potomac Yard fund as part of the Metro station construction project.
 The expansion of Capital Bikeshare, included in the FY 2021 carryover, results in an increase of \$846,500 in professional services and equipment, partially funded by program revenue.
 Professional services related to the Dockless Mobility Program and sanitary sewer billing and modeling result in an increase of \$596,537.
 Other non-personnel increases result from the restoration of FY 2022 reductions in travel and education and other expenses associated with the cost of continuing service, including equipment replacement and fuel.
-Increases are offset by efficiencies in the parking garage management contract and commercial vehicle maintenance, as well as utility savings resulting from streetlight LED conversion. - Capital Goods Outlay decreases based on scheduled vehicle replacement. - Interfund Transfers decrease based on decreased transfers to the CIP in the Sanitary Sewer and Stormwater Utility Funds, offset by an increase in transfer to the CIP in the General Fund related to the Transportation Improvement Plan.
+Increases are offset by efficiencies in the parking garage management contract and commercial vehicle maintenance, as well as utility savings resulting from streetlight LED conversion. - Capital Goods Outlay decreases based on scheduled vehicle replacement. - Interfund Transfers decrease based on decreased transfers to the CIP in the Sanitary Sewer and Stormwater Utility Funds, offset by an increase in transfer to the CIP in the General Fund related to the Transportation Improvement Plan. - Debt Service decreases based on decreased debt service in the Sanitary Sewer and Stormwater Utility Funds, offset by an increase in debt service in the General Fund related to the Transportation Improvement Plan.